TheodoreGalanos/DaylightGAN/README.md

 ## Setting up the cycleGAN environment

-To create the virtual environment for training your own models with Pix2Pix, you can create an anaconda (https://www.anaconda.com/) environment and use the requirements.txt to set up the necessary libraries, using the command pip install requirements.txt.
+To create the virtual environment for training your own models with Pix2Pix, you can create an anaconda (https://www.anaconda.com/) environment and use the requirements.txt in the cycleGAN folder to install the necessary libraries.

 ## Training your own model on the DA dataset